google/WebFundamentals/src/content/en/updates/2019/12/webassembly.md

 While there are still some WebAssembly-specific features that need to be added for full compatibility, compilers like Clang and Rust already support emitting DWARF information in WebAssembly modules, which enabled the DevTools team to start using it directly in DevTools.

-As a first step, DevTools now supports native source mapping using this information, so you can start debugging Wasm modules produced by any of these compilers without resorting to the disassembled format or having to use any custom scripts.
+As the first step, DevTools now supports native source mapping using this information, so you can start debugging Wasm modules produced by any of these compilers without resorting to the disassembled format or having to use any custom scripts.

 Instead, you just need to tell your compiler to include debug info like you normally would on other platforms.
-For example, in Clang this can be done by passing the `-g` flag during compilation:
+For example, in Clang and Emscripten this can be done by passing a `-g` flag during compilation:

-    clang -g ...sources… -target wasm32 -o out.wasm
+    clang -g …sources… -target wasm32 -o out.wasm

+    emcc -g …sources… -o out.js

 You can use same `-g` flag in Rust: